ParadexRelayer/Consumer-API-docs/readme.md

 #### parameters
 * id - id of the order to view

-Returns information about the order identified by the orderId passed in the url.
+Returns information about the order identified by the orderId passed in the url:

 ```
 {